algothink/algothink.github.io/ats.md

 The syntax `:<>` is for tagging functions with effects.
 In this case we explicitly say that there's no effect.
 However ATS won't let you throw that on a recursive function without proving that the function actually terminates.
 We'll get into tags in another post.
 ## Conclusion
-ATS is an interesting programming language that can expose you to concepts such as dependent types, linearity or theorem proving.
+ATS is an interesting programming language that will expose you to concepts such as dependent types, linearity or theorem proving.
 This post scratched the surface using a toy program.
-Surprisingly, the toy program exposed us almost to most of the features already.
+Surprisingly, the toy program exposed us almost to most of those features already.
 In the next article, I'll use the same toy program to explore in depth those concepts.